oooooo1/sample-hand-generator/README.md

 Features
 - Use your own decklist
 - London Mulligan
-- Combo Calculator - find the odds of drawing specific cards

 Made with Magic: The Gathering in mind, but works about as well for other games.